yeuchi/SwiftDesignDev/README.md

 https://github.com/yeuchi/SwiftDevBasic/edit/master/README.md

 ### ScrollView for panning and zoom
-Wow, XCode 11 autolayout with scrollview is terrible and I thought it was just my ignorance.\
+Wow, XCode 11 autolayout with scrollview has gotten worse over the years; I thought it was just my ignorance.\
 But apparently many iOS developers find consensus on Apple forum<sup>[3]</sup>. \ Thanks to Keith Harrison's article<sup>[1]</sup> which helps alot.